COVID-19 fallout: Amara Raja Group announces pay cut to employees

 "Regarding the staff and management employees, it has been decided to restructure the existing CTC by bringing in a graded reduction of 10 per cent to 25 per cent.
 This will be applicable for the junior and senior levels and the reduced amount will be reconstituted as 'Business Performance Linked Pay' (BPLP) in the compensation structure for the balance ten months of FY2020-21," it said.

-If the business meets satisfactory levels of recovery and performance, the reduced amount will be rewarded back to the employees as BPLP, it added.
 Due to the repeated lockdown extensions and extremely calibrated reopening of businesses, the fallout of migrant labour challenges, extra precautions and social distancing norms now emerging as the new normal, the Group expects demand contraction in specific customer segments, market volatility and resultant uncertainty in the months ahead, it said.
+"The announcement of an innovative Business Performance-linked Pay scheme is a measure of creating a winning proposition for both our People and Businesses.

+The scheme aims at rewarding employees in the next financial year if the businesses recover and get back to the required levels of performance, Amara Raja sources told PTI.
+While the organisations in the Group are hopeful the economy will rebound sooner than later, the Management is constrained to take all possible measures in keeping the liabilities low, it added.

 - READ MORE ON: